hirrolot/hirrolot.github.io/content/macros-on-steroids-or-how-can-pure-c-benefit-from-metaprogramming.md

 ```

-When a macro failed, and I do not understand what is wrong just by looking at the console or by looking at its invocation (which is very rare), I observe the expansion with `-E`.
+When a macro failed, and I do not get what is wrong just by looking at the console or by looking at its invocation (which is very rare), I observe the expansion with `-E`.
 This is where the formal specifications of Datatype99 and Interface99 come into play: even in the expanded code, I will not see something unexpected since the code generation semantics are fixed and laid out in their corresponding `README.md`s.

 ## The compilation times?